- It is best to be punctual, but also be prepared to wait as the Sri Lankan sense of time is relaxed.

 - It is normal for meetings to be interrupted by other items of business.
 Try and remain open to a more fluid agenda and avoid showing your impatience.

-- Presenting Business Cards: Use both hands (or the right hand only) when presenting a business card, making sure that the writing is facing the other person.
+- Similarly, use both hands (or the right hand only) when presenting a business card, making sure that the writing is facing the other person.
 Do not deal out your cards as though you were playing a game of cards; this risks being interpreted as rude.

 Personal relationships play a large role in Sri Lankan business culture.
 Third-party introductions are almost a necessity as Sri Lankans prefer to work with those they know and trust.
 They generally look for an honest commitment to the business relationship from you.
 Many business networks are often comprised of relatives and peers asis assumed to guarantee trust.